AMCON raises alarm over rising NPLs in banks – The Sun Nigeria

 “The globally competitive environment has made it imperative for special focus to be placed on loan and risk management.

 “The world is evolving and changes are happening every day.
-There is no business without risk and the one of the objectives of the institute is to perform our role on advocacy on financial matters as regards risk management in the economy.”
+There is no business without risk and the one of the objectives of the institute is to perform our advocacy role on financial matters regarding risk management in the economy.”

-She commended the Central Bank of Nigeria, the Nigeria Deposit Insurance Corporation, the National Insurance Commission among others for giving recognition to the certificate of the institute.

-She noted that such moves will improve the economy of the nation.

 Leave a Reply